Semiparametric Preference Optimization: Your Language Model is Secretly a Single-Index Model: Preference Alignment as a Semiparametric Single-Index Model

-\Cref{eq:sim} is referred to as a single-index model (of binary choice) since it posits the existence of a parametric univariate composite statistic that summarizes all the relevant aspects of the inputs (here, $x,y_0,y_1$), which is often known as an \textit{index}.
-The rest is a \emph{completely unrestricted nonparametric} dependence on this univariate quantity $\tst=t_{\thetas}$.
-We will refer to $h_\theta$ as potential functions and to $t_\theta$ as indices.
+\Cref{eq:sim} is a single-index model because it posits that all dependence on $(x,y_0,y_1)$ flows through the scalar index $t_\theta(w)$.
+The remaining dependence is a completely unrestricted nonparametric on this univariate quantity via $\Psi$.
+We refer to $h_\theta$ as a potential and $t_\theta$ as an index.
+We henceforth impose \Cref{asmp:div,asmp:realizability} so that, by \cref{prop:sim}, $\theta^\star$, $\tst$, and $\Psis$ are well defined and characterize the DGP.